arthurbernierjr/http-videos/concepts/README.md

 [HTTP (Hypertext Transfer Protocol)](https://developer.mozilla.org/en-US/docs/Web/HTTP) is a set of rules that applications follow when communicating with each other over the internet.
 These rules help to ensure client and server applications can reliably communicate with one another.

-The **HTTP request-response cycle** refers to the process where a client sends an HTTP *request* and the server subsequently issues an HTTP *response* to that request.
+The **HTTP request-response cycle** refers to the process where a client sends an HTTP *request*, and the server subsequently issues an HTTP *response* to that request.

 Imagine visiting a restaurant.
 When you enter and sit down, you are presented with a menu.
 The waitperson then asks for your order, giving you time to choose.
-After you make a selection, they relay the order to the kitchen which receives your order.
+After you make a selection, they relay the order to the kitchen, which receives your order.
 The kitchen prepares your meal.
-When it is ready it is brought and presented to you.
+When it is ready, it is brought and presented to you.

 ![Steps in the restaurant protocol](./assets/restaurant-protocol.png)